DauMoe/note/interview_question.md

    - `componentDidUpdate ` run after that

 - What do react memo do inside react components?
    - `React.memo` is HOC and it memoizes the passed in components so we can decide re-render the component or not.
-By default, comparative is shallow compare (so sánh nông), we can custom the comparative at second params as a callback
+By default, comparative is shallow compare, we can custom the comparative at second params as a callback
    *NOTE*: HOC is advantage skill in React.
 It doesn't React API.
 HOC is a function that receive a component as a param and return other component

 - useMemo and useCallback use cases?